zeyad3ezzat/Classical-AI/README.md

-# in this repo you will find two projects :
+# In this repo you will find two projects :

 ## 8 puzzle solver: